ABM for small B2B sales teams

 How to structure ABM for a small team

+Your ICP is broad.
 Your target account profile is narrow: "B2B SaaS companies with revenue between £2M and £8M, that have appointed a finance director in the last 12 months, that are showing revenue growth of 30%+ year-on-year."
+Start with 20-50 accounts.

 Step 2: For each account, identify why you're targeting them right now.

-This is crucial.
 You're not targeting them because they fit your ICP.
-You're targeting them because they're showing a specific signal that suggests they need what you're selling.
+You're targeting them because they're showing a specific signal.

 For Example Ltd: "You appointed a new Finance Director six months ago.
 Your latest filed accounts show 35% revenue growth.
 You're scaling the sales team.
 These are all signals of growth mode and elevated buying intent."